When our MDJ editorial team were drafting new ideas to write about in 2023, the idea of Canada’s best penny stocks drew plenty of emailed groans.

 But the real question is, how did we narrow down the list to these stocks?

-The reality is:, no one really knows what the best penny stocks today are.
+Even if you keep all of this in mind, the reality is, no one really knows what the best penny stocks today are.

 Anyone, any article, any website that claims to know which penny stocks are “about to go to the moon” are speculating.